nandin/yelpmlproject/README.md

 ---
 # Cleaning and Pre-processing the Data
+## Yelp Dataset -> Las Vegas Restaurant Dataset
 The original dataset contained information on 209,393 businesses, not just restaurants, that were found across 11 different metropolitan areas of the world.
-The data for each business contained the field: *category*.
+The data for each business contained the field: **category**.
 It was determined that to narrow our data to only include information on restaurants, retaining the businesses that contained *Restaurant* or *food* in the *category* field would be acceptable.

-The resulting dataset contained information on 42152 businesses that presumably all sold food to their customers.
+The resulting dataset contained information on 42,152 businesses that presumably all sold food to their customers.
 In order for the location of these restaurants to not affect the results of any machine learning modeling, it was decided to focus on restaurants contained in only one city.
 The top 5 cities by count of restaurants is shown below.

 | City | Number of Restaurants|
 | :---: | :---:|